juanjsebgarcia/faas-cache-dict/README.md

 def post_deletion_hook(key, value):
     pass  # do stuff here

 cache = FaaSCacheDict(max_items=5, on_delete_callable=post_deletion_hook)
 ```

 Note that even if the post_deletion_callable fails, the item will still be purged
 from the cache dict.
 You are responsible for implementing your own error handling.

+Note that lifecycle hooks are run synchronously, so time costly operations will degrade
+the performance of the faas cache dict.

 ## Usage